emarsden/pg-el/README.md

 authentication (the default method from PostgreSQL version 14 onwards), MD5 authentication and cleartext password authentication.
 This function also sets the output date type to 'ISO', and initializes our type parser tables.

+    (pg-connect-local path dbname user [password])

+Initiate a connection with the PostgreSQL backend over local Unix socket `PATH`.
+Connect to the database `DBNAME` with the username `USER`, providing `PASSWORD` if necessary.
+Return a connection to the database (as an opaque type). `PASSWORD` defaults to an empty string.

     (pg-exec connection &rest sql) -> pgresult